How did it come about?

 Hope Capital takes diversity and inclusion so seriously that it believes that responsibility for this should start at the very top of the organisation.
 So its CEO Jonathan Sealey is the person who has taken responsibility for making sure that Hope Capital keeps its gender diversity commitments.

-Hope Capital’s target is that 40% of all senior management positions will be held by female employees.
+Hope Capital’s target is that 45% of all senior management positions will be held by female employees by November 2020.

 The Charter commits companies to ensure the pay of the senior executive team is linked to deliver against gender diversity targets, but Hope Capital is going one step further and commits to equal pay for similar roles across the organisation.